f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

   :align: center
   :scale: 40%

-Both the r4000 & r2000 Series appliances have a slightly different hardware architecture then the r5000 and r10000 appliances.
-They still run F5OS-A software, but they do not utulize FPGA's for hardware offload, and instead perform these function in software.
-This means that CPU's do not eed to be dedicated to the F5OS layer leaving more CPU for tenants.
-These platfroms also run a different class of Intel processing, and do not utilize hyperthreafding like the higher end platforms do.
-Becuase these applainces are for lowe perfromaing environments they do not support 40Gb or 100Gb interfaces.
+Both the r4000 & r2000 Series appliances have a slightly different hardware architecture than the r5000 and r10000 appliances.
+They still run F5OS-A software, but they do not utulize FPGA's for hardware offload, and instead perform these functions in software.
+This means that CPU's do not need to be dedicated to the F5OS layer leaving more CPU for tenants.
+These platforms also run a different class of Intel processing, and do not utilize hyperthreading like the higher end platforms do.
+Because these appliances are for lower performing environments they do not support 40Gb or 100Gb interfaces.
 Instead they support 1Gb, 10Gb, and 25Gb interfaces.

 .. image:: images/rseries_performance_and_sizing/image3.png
   :align: center